jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-1.md

 From a curation perspective, Spotify is great for me.
 My weekly ritual of funneling _Discover Weekly_ and _Release Radar_ favourites into my collection has left me with a rich and eclectic mix of music for all occasions.
 But Spotify is a playlist-first platform, and today as I reflect on what the _process of music listening means to me_, I find myself increasingly alienated by Spotify's pursuit of the algorithmic experience over a self-directed one.

-Recommended playlists, daily mixes, AI DJs, and more all fight for my attention, trying to pull me away from control and organization, and towards and endless stream of commodified beats and vibes.
+Recommended playlists, daily mixes, AI DJs, and more all fight for my attention, trying to pull me away from control and organization, and towards an endless stream of commodified beats and vibes.
 I've also found myself with a [growing collection of physical media](https://www.discogs.com/user/JesseAsh/collection) over the last few years.
 Playlists are still the backbone of my listening and discovery process, but I've started to rediscover the joy and peace in picking a single album (physical or digital) and listening from start to end.

 This more recent shift towards intentionality has left me thinking more about how and from where I get my music.
-Mounting negative sentiment around Spotify for its low artist payouts, its CEO's investments, a AI-heavy product direction have driven some of my favourite artists to pull their music.
+Mounting negative sentiment around Spotify for its low artist payouts, its CEO's investments, an AI-heavy product direction have driven some of my favourite artists to pull their music.
 Of course, this is an inconvenience to me, but that's the point: if they can risk their livelihood for a cause, then surely I can make a small sacrifice of convenience for the same.
 Besides, if I want to continue supporting them through streaming revenue, at least, I'm going to have to listen elsewhere.

 Coincidentally, my Spotify Family was also going through a Spotify Divorce, so **it was finally time to look for an alternative to Spotify**.